 Take a Viñales Valley Tour

 The most popular thing to do in Viñales is to take a tour of the valley of Viñales.
 The Valle de Viñales has been a protected UNESCO world heritage site since 1999 and it’s the rustic, quiet, unspoiled nature of the area that draws people here.
+You’ll cover more of the Vinales valley more quickly if you take a tour by car.

 Your options when it comes to tours of Viñales depend on whether you’re starting from Havana or Viñales itself.
 Havana is approximately 90 minutes to 2 hours drive away.
 The main sites to see here in the Viñales Valley Tour are